bmc/brizzled/id/105/index.md

 This code adds a `Page.full_url` method that guarantees to return the full URL path.
-I added that method, because I noticed that calling `Page.url` returns only a partial path, and I need the full path in various places--including within my `Site.blog_posts` method.
+I added that method, because I noticed that calling `Page.url` returns only a partial path, and I need the full path in various places, including within my `Site.blog_posts` method.

 The code also chains the `to_liquid` method, to augment the hash table of data available to the Liquid template, when a page is being rendered.
 The